-It’s my first solo overnight walk since hiking the 3-day Thorsborne Trail (also in Queensland) back in 2006… I could have done Mount Barney as a day walk with an early start.
+Mount Barney is my first solo overnight walk since hiking the 3-day Thorsborne Trail (also in Queensland) back in 2006… I could have done it as a day walk with an early start.
 But as I’m flying up from Sydney and don’t arrive at Mount Barney National Park until 8pm, it makes more sense to camp at the base of the mountain and get an early start the following morning.

 There’s many ways to get to the top of Mount Barney – all of them being fairly rough.
 The warning signs outline the two “official” routes, but makes no mention of one of the most popular routes to the top.

 - South East Ridge (SER) – one of the official summit tracks and also one of the longest routes.
 The signage suggests not to descend using this route due to some steep scrambles.